codepath/android_guides/Implementing-a-Heterogenous-ListView.md

 ## Overview

 In certain situations, we need to implement a ListView where there are **different types of rows** in the same list.
 In other words, different items in the list need to be represented differently.
-Examples include a tumblr client where each post might be an image, text or a video.
+Examples include a Tumblr client where each post might be an image, text or a video.
 Another example would be Facebook with the many different types of feed items.

 <img src="http://i.imgur.com/9cfECVP.png" width="300" />